-- A. Use Case Name: Provides the unique name of the business use case. - B. Description: Provides a concise description of the business use case.
-Also indicates if the use case is a metapattern, a variation of a metapattern, or other useful information. - C. Visual example: Provides a JPEG image for the business use case. - D. Visual example file: Provides links to PDF and JPEG versions of the visual example of the business use case. - E. Report elements: Provides a human readable HTML version and an computer readable XML version of the report elements of the business use case. - F. Report element relations: Provides a link to the taxonomy schema file (XSD) of the XBRL taxonomy.
-Note that all other files are linked to that taxonomy schema and will be read by loading that file.
-Also provided are an
+- A. Business use case name: Provides the unique name of the business use case. - B. Description: Provides a concise description of the business use case.
+Also indicates if the use case is a metapattern, a variation of a metapattern, or other useful information. - C. Visual example: Provides a JPEG image for the business use case. - D. Visual example file: Provides links to PDF and JPEG versions of the visual example of the business use case. - E. XBRL taxonomy: Provides a link to the XBRL taxonomy file. - F. XBRL instance: Provides a link to the XBRL instance file. - G. XBRL formulas: Provides a link to the business rules expressed using XBRL formula for the business use case. - H. ZIP Archive with all files: Provides a ZIP archive of all the files above for easy download.